TV5 (Philippine TV network)

-TV5 (Note: Branded as simply 5 and was formerly known as ABC) is a Philippine free-to-air commercial television and radio network headquartered in Mandaluyong, Metro Manila, with additional studios and transmitter facilities in Novaliches, Quezon City.
-It is a primary property of TV5 Network Inc., which is a subsidiary of MediaQuest Holdings, the multimedia arm of telecommunications company PLDT, Inc. (Note: TV5 is formally referred to as Kapatid Network in reference to the outline of the company's logo; the branding was introduced on April 4, 2010.)
+TV5 (Note: Branded as simply 5 and was formerly known as ABC) (formerly known as ABC) is a Philippine commercial broadcast network based in Mandaluyong, Metro Manila, with additional studios and transmitter facilities in Novaliches, Quezon City.
+It is the flagship property of TV5 Network Inc., a subsidiary of MediaQuest Holdings, which is controlled by the telecommunications company PLDT, Inc. (Note: TV5 is formally referred to as Kapatid Network in reference to the outline of the company's logo; the branding was introduced on April 4, 2010.)

-TV5's main television station, DWET-TV, broadcasts on VHF Channel 5 for analog, UHF Channel 18 for digital, and UHF Channel 51 for digital test transmission.
+TV5's main television station, DWET-TV, broadcasts on VHF Channel 5 for analogue broadcasting, UHF Channel 18 for digital, and UHF Channel 51 for digital test transmission.
 The latter is licensed to its sister company, Mediascape/Cignal TV.
-The network owns and operates seven TV stations and has 14 affiliate stations across the Philippines.
+The network owns and operates seven TV stations and has 14 selected affiliate stations across the Philippines.

-TV5's programming is available through Philippine pay TV providers nationwide and its content can be accessed internationally via satellite through Kapatid Channel, AksyonTV International, and PBA Rush.
+TV5's programming is available throughout the Philippines, and its content can be accessed internationally via satellite through Kapatid International, AksyonTV International, and PBA Rush.

 History

-Early years (1960–1972)
+Early years (1960–1986)

-On June 19, 1960, Joaquin "Chino" Roces, owner of the Manila Times, obtained a radio-TV franchise through Republic Act 2945, passed by the Congress of the Philippines.
-He then established the Associated Broadcasting Corporation (ABC), with the initial studios located along Pasong Tamo in Makati, Rizal (now part of Metro Manila).
-ABC's first radio stations were DZMT (1100kHz), DZTM (1380kHz), and DZWS (1070kHz).
+On June 19, 1960, Joaquin "Chino" Roces, owner of the Manila Times, obtained a radio-television franchise through Republic Act 2945.
+He established the Associated Broadcasting Corporation (ABC), with the initial studios located along Pasong Tamo in Makati, Rizal (now part of Metro Manila).
+ABC's first radio stations were DZMT (1100 kHz), DZTM (1380 kHz), and DZWS (1070 kHz).
 Established in July 1962 as DZTM-TV Channel 5, ABC became the seventh television network to operate in the Philippines.
 From July 1962 to September 1972, ABC operated radio and television services.

 On September 23, 1972, President Ferdinand E. Marcos declared martial law, resulting in the forced shutdown of ABC and the Manila Times.

-After the People Power Revolution in 1986, Chino Roces successfully advocated for the network's reinstatement with President Corazon Cojuangco-Aquino.
-ABC did not resume operations until 1991 when it performed a test broadcast, and it was officially reopened in 1992.
-Chino Roces died in 1988, but his son Edgardo Roces played a role in reopening the network.

-After Chino Roces' death, Edward Tan and Edgardo Roces sought to revive the network.
-They secured approval from the Securities and Exchange Commission to increase capitalization and amend ABC's articles of incorporation and bylaws.
-Soon after, they received a permit to operate from the National Telecommunications Commission (NTC).